ywen407/books-futures-explained/README.md

 readability and make it easier to reason about.
 In addition I fixed a mistake in the `Poll` method and a possible race condition.
 See #2 for more details.

+**2020-04-13:** Added a "bonus section" to the [Implementing Futures chapter](https://cfsamson.github.io/books-futures-explained/6_future_example.html) where we avoid using `thread::park` and instead show how we can use a `Condvar` and a `Mutex` to create a proper `Parker`.
+Updated the [Finished Example](https://cfsamson.github.io/books-futures-explained/8_finished_example.html) to reflect these changes.
+Unfortunately, this led us a few lines over my initial promis of keeping the example below 200 LOC but the I think the inclusion is worth it.

 ## License

 This book is MIT licensed.